Analysis of a Dynamic Voluntary Contribution Mechanism Public Good Game: The Game

 \section{The Game}

-The game [Ngo and Smith (2017)] occurs among groups of $4$ people and consists of $10$ periods.
+The game \citep{ngo-paper} occurs among groups of $4$ people and consists of $10$ periods.
 Each period has two stages: an investment stage and a contribution stage.
 At the start of every period, all players receive endowments of $10$.